Matt Lauer admits there is truth to allegations, apologizes

-Longtime "Today" anchor Matt Lauer broke his silence Thursday in a statement read on the show, saying he was "truly sorry" after allegations of sexual misconduct led to his firing.
+Longtime "Today" anchor Matt Lauer broke his silence Thursday in a statement read on the show, saying he was "truly sorry" after a detailed complaint of sexual misconduct led to his firing.

-Lauer's statement was a partial denial but he admitted that "there is enough truth in these stories to make me feel embarrassed and ashamed."
-"Today" anchor Savannah Guthrie shared his remarks.
+Lauer said that not all of the allegations that have followed are correct, but he admitted that "there is enough truth in these stories to make me feel embarrassed and ashamed."
+"Today" anchor Savannah Guthrie read the statement.

 "There are no words to express my sorrow and regret for the pain I have caused others by words and actions.
 To the people I have hurt, I am truly sorry.
-As I am writing this I realize the depth of the damage and disappointment I have left behind at home and at NBC," Lauer said.
+As I am writing this I realize the depth of the damage and disappointment I have left behind at home and at NBC," wrote Lauer, a married father of three.

 "Some of what is being said about me is untrue or mischaracterized, but there is enough truth in these stories to make me feel embarrassed and ashamed.
 I regret that my shame is now shared by the people I cherish dearly.